The National Archives (United Kingdom): "Your Archives"

 Your Archives was a wiki for the National Archives on-line community which was launched in May 2007; it was closed for editing on 30 September 2012 in preparation of archiving on the Government web archive.
 The contributions were made by users to give additional information to that which is available on the other services provided by the National Archives, including the catalogue, research guides, documentonline and National Register of Archive.
 Your Archives encouraged users to create articles not only about historical records held by the National Archives, but those held in other archive repositories.

 Instead, since 2014, it has been possible for users of Discovery to add metadata tags to catalogue items.
 This has become the new means by which members of the user community can contribute via crowdsourcing.

 Databases

 The National Archives also hosts several databases on types of records including hospital records; migration records; and manorial records.

-Working with the Wellcome Library, TNA has made hospital records available via the Hospital Records Database.
+Working with the Wellcome Library, The National Archives has made hospital records available via the Hospital Records Database.
 The Hospital Records Database has not been updated since 2012, and there are no current updates occurring as of 2018.

 The Manorial Documents Register includes records relating to manors located in England and Wales.
 Digitization of the records is on-going as of 2018.